falcosecurity/plugins/plugins/k8saudit-gke/README.md

 **Open Parameters**:

-A string which contains the subscriber name for your Google PubSub topic (required).
+A string which contains the subscriber name for your Google Pub/Sub topic (required).

-### Setting up a Google PubSub topic and subscription
+### Setting up a Google Pub/Sub topic and subscription

+A Pub/Sub topic and subscription can be created in the same Google project as your GKE cluster(s).
+If you run GKE clusters in different Google projects, this would mean deploying multiple Falco `k8saudit-gke` plugin instances, as the Falco `k8saudit-gke` plugin only supports a single subscription.

-As Google supports publishing messages to a PubSub topic in a different Google project, the following setup with a single PubSub subscription is possible.
+Fortunately, Google supports publishing messages to a Pub/Sub topic in a different Google project.
+Hence it is possible to create a single Pub/Sub topic and subscription with log sinks from different projects routing log entries to it.

-PubSub setup:
+Pub/Sub setup:
-- create a PubSub topic (e.g. `falco-gke-audit-topic`) in a separate Google project from the projects containing your GKE clusters
+- create a Pub/Sub topic (e.g. `falco-gke-audit-topic`), this can be in the same or in a different Google project as your GKE cluster(s)
-- create a subscription (e.g. `falco-gke-audit-sub`) to the PubSub topic created above
+- create a subscription (e.g. `falco-gke-audit-sub`) to the Pub/Sub topic created above
 - create a service account and bind the iam role `roles/pubsub.subscriber`
 - provide the credentials file of this service account to the `k8saudit-gke` plugin

 Log Router Sinks setup (for each Google project containing GKE clusters):
 - create a logs routing sink (e.g. `falco-gke-audit-sink`) with the following options:
-  - destination: `pubsub.googleapis.com/<your PubSub topic>` (e.g. `pubsub.googleapis.com/<my-google-pubsub-project-id>/topics/falco-gke-audit-topic`)
+  - destination: `pubsub.googleapis.com/<your Pub/Sub topic>` (e.g. `pubsub.googleapis.com/<my-google-pubsub-project-id>/topics/falco-gke-audit-topic`)
   - filter: `logName=~"projects/.+/logs/cloudaudit.googleapis.com%2F(activity|data_access)" AND protoPayload.serviceName="k8s.io"`
   - exclusion filters (optional): e.g. `protoPayload.methodName="io.k8s.coordination.v1.leases.update"` (exclusion filters reduce the number of log entries send to Falco)
 - bind the iam role `roles/pubsub.publisher` to the log sink writer identity

+See the official Google [Pub/Sub documentation](https://cloud.google.com/pubsub/docs/overview) for additional information on how to set up Pub/Sub.

 ### Cluster resource labels and Google Container API permissions

-To fetch cluster metadata from the Google Container API (enabled with the `fetch_cluster_metadata` flag), the serviceaccount used by the `k8saudit-gke` plugin requires the iam rolebinding `roles/container.clusterViewer` for each Google project sending GKE auditlogs to the PubSub topic.
+To fetch cluster metadata from the Google Container API (enabled with the `fetch_cluster_metadata` flag), the serviceaccount used by the `k8saudit-gke` plugin requires the iam rolebinding `roles/container.clusterViewer` for each Google project sending GKE auditlogs to the Pub/Sub topic.

 The cluster resource labels are internally added to the `labels` field of the Google `LogEntry.resource` object.
 These labels in turn are added to the `annotations` field of the reconstructed Kubernetes `audit.k8s.io/v1/Event` object.